xu21beve/cHySST/README.md

     <img width="100px" height="20px" src="https://img.shields.io/badge/ROS-humble-blue?logo=ROS&ROS=humble" alt="ROS" />
 </p>

-# Hybrid Rapidly-Exploring Random Trees (HyRRT)
+# Hybrid Stable Sparse-RRT (HySST)

 **Motion Planning** is a computational problem that involves finding a sequence of valid configurations to move the robot from the source to the destination.

-This repository provides the implementation of **HyRRT** in C++, compatible with OMPL and ROS 2 Humble.
-Vertices are implemented as the datatype [ompl::base::State *](https://ompl.kavrakilab.org/classompl_1_1base_1_1State.html) and edges as vectors of the same datatype.
-The theory analysis of HyRRT can be found at [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/9992444).
-Furthermore, we already provide a [MATLAB](https://github.com/HybridSystemsLab/hybridRRT) version, without compatibility with OMPL and ROS.
+This repository provides the implementation of **HySST** in C++, compatible with OMPL and ROS 2 Humble.
+Vertices are implemented as the datatype [ompl::base::State *](https://ompl.kavrakilab.org/classompl_1_1base_1_1State.html) and edges a class containing the same datatype and its parent.
+The theory analysis of HySST can be found at [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/10383466).
+Furthermore, we already provide a [MATLAB](https://github.com/HybridSystemsLab/hybridSST) version, without compatibility with OMPL and ROS.

-**Your stars, forks and PRs are welcome!** If you do use this code, please cite the publication [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/9992444).
+**Your stars, forks and PRs are welcome!** If you do use this code, please cite the publication [N. Wang and R. G. Sanfelice](https://ieeexplore.ieee.org/document/10383466).

 ## Contents
 - [Quick Start](#0)